 I was hung over, hugging a pillow riding shotgun as we zig-zagged the border of Wyoming and Idaho along the Snake River.
 We’d made friends the night before in Park City and were a little worse for ware heading toward Jackson.

-Jackson Hole Resort lies just a few miles from the park and there is a long paved route in and a shorter dirt road.
+Jackson Hole Resort lies just a few miles from the park and there is a long paved route in as well as a shorter dirt road.
 We took the dirt road and were almost instantly transported into a lush wilderness.
 In a few miles we crossed babbling creeks, saw deer in a wildflower meadow and meandered through green forests, all under the towering Cathedral Group, gouging the skyline.
 Pulling into the Jenny Lake Campground, two young ladies were packing up the last of their gear and I asked if I could swoop in.
 Mission Accomplished.

 We set up camp casually as morning grew into afternoon.
 We met our neighbors, the Turners.
 It was their 40th anniversary and they were up from Texas, reliving the trip they enjoyed together forty years prior on their honeymoon.
 We read, played dominos, had some beer and snacks.
 Car camping has a slew of disadvantages but today, here, it was pretty damn sweet.